TadiT7/treble_experimentations_wiki/Xiaomi-Mi-9-Pro-5G.md

 5G : Not tested

 *Note: If you do a straight update from Android 10, the system's Package Installer may be broken.
-Either choose a factory reset after flashing or use SAI from Play Store as an alternative installer.
+Either choose a factory reset after flashing or SAI from Play Store as an alternative installer.

 ***